miekg/dreck/README.md

 You can then call the command with `/release 0.1` in an issue comment.

-Note that in this case `/cat -> /run: /bin/cat /etc/resolv.conf`, running `cat /etc/passwd` *still* yields in an (unwanted?) disclosure becuase the final command being run is `/bin/cat /etc/resolv.conf /etc/passwd`.
-In other words be care in which command you whitelist.
+Note that in this case `/cat -> /run: /bin/cat /etc/resolv.conf`, running `cat /etc/passwd` *still* yields in an (unwanted?) disclosure because the final command being run is `/bin/cat /etc/resolv.conf /etc/passwd`.
+In other words be careful of what commands you whitelist.

 ### Pull Requests